iurrutia/CQ_with_Word_Macro/README.md

 ![](images/MWC_Step_3.2.png)

-- Run the macro by selecing the blue triangle ("Run Macro") or by selecting Run > Macro from the menu bar.
+- Run the macro by selecting the blue triangle ("Run Macro") or by selecting Run > Macro from the menu bar.

 ![](images/MWC_Step_3.3.png)